Fabrizio Sossan's personal webpage

 Recent news

-Fabrizio got his bachelor's and master's degree in Computer Engineering from the University of Genova (Italy) in 2010 and his Ph.D. in Electrical Engineering from the Technical University of Denmark DTU with a thesis on flexible demand for provision of ancillary services to the power grid.
-From 2014 to 2017, he was a postdoctoral researcher at EPFL (Switzerland), working on the integration of battery energy storage systems in the grid.
-In 2018, he was a guest scientist at NREL (USA), working on cooperative dispatch schemes for distribution grids, and, later, a researcher at ETHZ (Switzerland) with the Supply of Electricity program of the Swiss Competence Center for Energy Research.
-In 2019, he was appointed associate professor at École nationale supérieure des mines de Paris (Mines Paris – PSL, in France).
-Since 2022, Fabrizio has been an associate professor of power systems with HES-SO Valais – Wallis (Switzerland).
-In 2020, he co-founded ModBESS, a US-based startup that develops energy monitoring and management systems for residential and commercial microgrids.
-Working for among the world's most advanced laboratories and experimental facilities with great researchers and colleagues and helping energy systems operators to tackle their challenges shaped Fabrizio's research vision on the methodological barriers we need to tackle to achieve the energy transition.
+I obtained my bachelor's and master's degree in Computer Engineering from the University of Genova (Italy) in 2010, and my Ph.D. in Electrical Engineering from the Technical University of Denmark (DTU) in 2014 with a thesis on flexible demand for provision of ancillary services to the power grid.
+From 2014 to 2017, I was a postdoctoral researcher at EPFL (Switzerland), working on the integration of battery energy storage systems in the grid.
+In 2018, I was a guest scientist at NREL (USA), working on cooperative dispatch schemes for distribution grids, and, later, a researcher at ETHZ (Switzerland) with the Supply of Electricity program of the Swiss Competence Center for Energy Research.
+In 2019, I was appointed associate professor at École nationale supérieure des mines de Paris (Mines Paris–PSL, in France).
+Since 2022, I am at HES-SO Valais–Wallis (Switzerland) as professor.
+In 2020, I co-founded ModBESS, a US-based startup developing energy management systems for microgrids.